 Making The Ask

 When my turn to speak came, I explained to the group that what I was about to ask was probably going to be a difficult pill to swallow because it would involve them ceding some of their territory.
 In addition, I told them that many in the group might question my audacity in asking for the handout.
-This was my Accusations Audit; a technique used to identify and label the negative sentiments likely harbored by your counterpart.
+This was my Accusation Audit; a technique used to identify and label the negative sentiments likely harbored by your counterpart.
 I then gave them my reasons for requesting the funding and gently outlined the consequences if they did not acquiesce.

-Accusations Audit - a technique used to identify and label the negative sentiments likely harbored by your counterpart.
+Accusation Audit - a technique used to identify and label the negative sentiments likely harbored by your counterpart.